Utah’s Scenery Offers A Backdrop for Inclusive Family Camping

 After an initial internet search, calling park officials is the next most useful step in planning an inclusive camping trip.
 A campground might not be listed as ADA-accessible but could offer trails wide enough for wheelchairs and bathrooms that are usable for people with different abilities.

-Some campsites can be reserved online, but even when spots are available on a first-come, first-serve basis, Stickelman advises calling the campground manager to explain accessibility needs and to seek a reservation.
+Some campsites can be reserved online, but even when spots are available on a first-come, first-served basis, Stickelman advises calling the campground manager to explain accessibility needs and to seek a reservation.

 Families with members of different abilities shouldn’t assume that outdoor activities are off-limits.
 Park websites often list local outfitters for activities such as horseback riding and rafting.
 Stickelman recommends calling guides to ask about accommodations for different needs.